JGSuw/rospy_crazyflie/README.md

 `source devel/setup.bash`

-In order to avoid having to source this file whenever you open a new terminal, you should append that line to your `~/.bashrc` file
+In order to avoid having to source this file whenever you open a new terminal, you should append the following line to your `~/.bachrc` file;

+`source <catkin workspace path>/devel/setup.bash`

+Make sure to replace `<catkin workspace path>` with the actual path of your catkin workspace.

 # Getting Started